StackStorm-Exchange/exchange-incubator/monitor_ingest/README.md

 This pack uses Maximo Monitor SDK (https://github.com/ibm-watson-iot/maximo-asset-monitor-sdk.git) in StackStorm dynamically.
 It has following features:

-- Create Entities in Maximo Assset Monitor
+- Create Entities in Maximo Asset Monitor
 - Add Constants, Dimensions and Functions
 - Cleaning the CSV data files as per a valid schema
 - Load metrics data from a CSV to Maximo